 A weekly come bi-weekly newsletter/email-link-blog I write from late 1999 for over a decade.
 For a while, it was the most widely read independent Hebrew email newsletter.
 Its eclectic, somewhat opinionated, contents covered web culture, design and a variety of other issues.
 Part Art & Letters Daily, part A-List-Apart, part Boing-Boing, part b3ta.
 With a motto roughly translated to “It’s quite something this Internet thing!”.
 Believe it or not, it was the first to introduce Hebrew readers to Web 2.0, ‘The long tale’ and other big ideas.

 Concept launched as a magazine and online gallery for digital culture, art and design, heavily influenced by k10k & A List Apart.
 As the years went by, we turned from a magazine into a launch-pad for net culture related projects.
 Some listed here.

-Concept Live / BD4D TA:
+Concept Live / BD4D TLV

-We took upon ourselves to curate and produce the Tel Aviv BD4D (By designers for designers) events.
-Three events so far, and the success has been overwhelming.
-Attendance was above most of BD4D events in far bigger cities.
-The last event took place on April 2004, at Zavta, one of Tel Aviv’s most prominent live event venues with over 400 tickets sold(out) in advance.
+We curated and produced the Tel Aviv BD4D (By designers for designers) events, and were humbled by their success.
+Attendance was higher than BD4D events in far larger cities.
+The last event took place on April 2004, at Zavta, one of Tel Aviv’s most prominent live event venues which sold out in advance.

 Dimona & Comics

-The rhetorical mechanics of comics as a narrative medium was the subject of my (uncompleted) thesis.
+I was story-editor for these two books, which came out of a comics storytelling and script-writing workshop conducted with the group.
+The narrative semiotics of comics has been a passion for many years and the subject of my (uncompleted) thesis.
 Since I left the academy to focus on other areas, I’ve occasionally lectured and published on the subject.